is published by

 What else could I do?

 I’m sure Glen thought he was going to get laid, but when we got to the room, we found it was occupied by another mostly naked young woman and a scruffy half-naked man in his mid twenties.
-All three affected hippie-type attire, but I could tell immediately that they were vagabonds and maybe criminal, not flower children, freaks, or students.
+All three affected hippie-type attire, but I could tell immediately they were vagabonds and maybe criminals, not flower children, freaks, or students.

 We passed a few amenities back and forth, then the motel trio got down to business.
 They’d been in the motel for three days and didn’t have any money.
 So they said.
 Did we have any?
 If we did, they’d let us travel with them.

 We’d be on a bus and not hitchhiking if we had any money, we told them.
-By now, Glen was beginning to realize that he wasn’t going to get laid, though he might get screwed, and that we didn’t need to be here.
+By now, Glen was beginning to realize he wasn’t going to get laid, though he might get screwed, and that we didn’t need to be here.
 After about half an hour, we extricated ourselves, left the motel room, and slid back down the embankment.

 Glen and I had to crowd into the front seat with the driver and the young woman because the back of the Caddy was completely filled with clothes and other stuff and looked well lived in.
-This pair had been on the road a long time and was probably going to be on it a lot longer.
+This pair had been on the road a long time and probably were going to be on it a lot longer.
 They were friendly, though, and as we talked, it became apparent that they’d picked us up not from pity or to take advantage of us or out of the need for company but because it was the right thing to do for other people living on the road.